niklas-moser/pi-video-looper/README.md

 - Supported extensions: mp4, mkv, mov (see `looper.py`).
 - Encode your videos as H.264

-### Automatic video encoding (preferably on a faster host PC)
+### Automatic video encoding
+- Preferably run this on a faster host PC, then copy the outputs to the Pi, as this is rather compute intensive
 - Use case: batch-convert source clips to Pi-friendly H.264 and pre-build ~30-minute looped outputs
-- As this is rather compute intense I recommend doing this on a faster host PC and copy it to the Pi later.
 - I am using 30 min looped videos, as the Pi has a black screen for about 2 seconds every time it loops a video, as it empties the video pipeline and reloads it.
 Therefore I am having this effect only every 30 minutes and can use this as a timer.
 - The script uses `ffmpeg` and `ffprobe`.
 - What it does: